VidushiS/PoliLean/README.md

-## PoliLean Reposiotry
+## PoliLean Repository

-This is the official repo for [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models](https://arxiv.org/abs/2305.08283) @ ACL 2023.
+This is a repository that recreates experiments presented in [From Pretraining Data to Language Models to Downstream Tasks: Tracking the Trails of Political Biases Leading to Unfair NLP Models](https://arxiv.org/abs/2305.08283).

+### Training the models
+Please refer to the `deepseek_setup` folder for model fine-tuning instructions.
+Note that the `README_training.md` file in there contains instructions to do this as well as links to the finetuned models used for this experiment.

 ### Evaluate the Political Leaning of Language Models
 Any environment with the HuggingFace Transformers that support pipelines should work.
 You might need to additionally install `selenium` for step 3.